 Weights needed to defeat or tie existing record

 3. A catch that matches the weight of an existing record or exceeds the weight by less than the amount required to defeat the record will be considered a tie.
-In case of a tie claim involving more than two catches, weight must be compared with the original record (i.e., the first fish caught).
+In the case of a tie claim involving more than two catches, the weight must be compared with the original record (i.e., the first fish caught).
 No catch weighing less than the original record will be considered.

 Time Limits on Claims